davidqquan-a11y/148-fall-2025-final-project-148-fall-2025-final-project-team-11/README.md

 - Donkey Car GPS Laps:

 ## Acknowledgements
-Special thanks to Professor Silberman, our (overwoked) TA's Aryan & Winston, and the countless peers who have offered us inisght, motivation, and good company throughout the countless hours and late nights spent on our autonomous car.
+Special thanks to Professor Silberman, our (very overworked) TA's Aryan & Winston, and the countless peers who have offered us helpful inisght, motivation, and good company throughout the countless hours and late nights spent on our autonomous car.

 ## Contact Information
 | Team Member    | Email |